2007-08: Logan Shaw was chosen in the first round, 12th overall, of the 2008 QMJHL Entry Draft by the Cape Breton Screaming Eagles.

 2011-12: Shaw returned to Cape Breton for his fourth junior season and skated in 37 games with the Screaming Eagles before being obtained by Quebec in a trade deadline deal.
 In 60 games between the two teams he scored 20 goals with 21 assists and was minus-23 with 46 penalty minutes.
 Eight of his 20 goals came on the power play.
 Quebec finished third in the East Division and reached the second round in the playoffs.
 Shaw scored 6 goals (five on the power play) with 5 assists and was plus-two with 12 penalty minutes in 11 playoff games.
 He signed a three-year entry-level contract with the Panthers in May, 2012.

 2012-13: Shaw returned to Quebec for an overage season with the Remparts.
-He was the team's second-leading scorer behind Adam Erne (Tampa Bay), finishing with 26 goals and 42 assists in 67 games, and was a team-best +30 with 37 penalty minutes.
+He was the team’s second-leading scorer behind Adam Erne (Tampa Bay), finishing with 26 goals and 42 assists in 67 games, and was a team-best +30 with 37 penalty minutes.
 The Remparts finished third in the East Division and reached the second round in the QMJHL playoffs.
 Shaw scored 3 goals with 5 assists in 11 playoff games and was -4 with 8 penalty minutes.
+Shaw signed a three-year entry-level contract with Florida in April 2013.